 oh i abslutely LOVED the mortal instruments.

-have you read flora segunda by ysabeau s wilce? or the amulet of samarkand by jonathan stroud? i think you might enjoy those
+have you read flora segunda by ysabeau s wilce?

 to tell you the truth, I honestly can't remember why I hated it.
 I don't remember anything about it.
 I think I just hated it because I really didn't feel like reading in class.
 Let me know if it's good, and i'll give it another chance.